Scarface (rapper)

 Brad Terrence Jordan (born November 9, 1970), better known by his stage name Scarface, is an American rapper and record producer, notable for his solo career and as a member of the Geto Boys, a hip-hop group from Houston, Texas.
 Raised in the city's South Acres (Crestmont Park) neighborhood, he has been ranked by The Source as one of the Top 50 Lyricists of All Time, while About.com ranked him in the top ten of its "50 Greatest MCs of Our Time (1987–2007)" list.

 Early life and education

-Scarface attended Woodson Middle School in Houston, Texas.
+Jordan attended Woodson Middle School in Houston, Texas.
 He dropped out of high school and worked as a drug dealer.
 As a teenager, he attempted suicide, and subsequently spent time in a hospital psychiatric ward.
+Jordan credits his experience attending therapy sessions in the psychiatric ward with having shaped the introspective style he would later adopt as a rapper.

 Career

 Jordan began his career as DJ Akshen (A backronym for "All Krazy Shit Has Ended Now" and pronounced "Action"), recording and deejaying for Lil' Troy's Short Stop, which was a local record label in Houston, before adopting the name "Scarface" as a reference to the 1983 film by that name.
 After releasing the 12" single "Scarface/Another Head Put To Rest" (1989), which was written by Chris "Mr. 3-2" Barriere and produced by Def Jam Blaster and Bruce "Grim" Rhodes, Scarface signed with Rap-A-Lot Records and joined the Geto Boys, replacing a member who left.
 The first Geto Boys album he appeared on was the group's second album, Grip It!
 On That Other Level (1989), a highly successful album that garnered the group a large fanbase.
 Radio and MTV refused to play any songs from the album because of their violent lyrics; however, the album made the Geto Boys into one of the most successful Southern hip hop groups of their era.

 In 1992, Scarface (along with fellow Geto Boys member Bushwick Bill) appeared on the Kool G Rap & DJ Polo album Live and Let Die.
 This collaboration was viewed as notable due to the influential roles that Scarface and Kool G Rap have played in Southern hip hop and East Coast hip hop respectively.
 During this period of his career, Scarface also worked with the West Coast gangsta rap stars Ice Cube and MC Eiht, as well as with his friend Devin the Dude, a fellow Rap-A-Lot signee.